pcraster/pcraster/documentation/pcraster_aguila/Dialogs.rst

   ``Contour``
     Draw as contours.

-For an uncertain attribute, the folowing options are also available:
+For an uncertain attribute, the following options are also available:

 Colour assignment
   If a value is selected in the probability graph, an additional colour assignment mode is available: ``Confidence interval``.